 For a USB device to work in a Real Mode environment (MS-DOS) or Safe mode in earlier versions of Windows).
 To do so, you must first install USB legacy emulation drivers must be installed and Legacy USB support must be enabled in CMOS.

 Some computer and motherboard manufacturers may have Legacy USB support or USB Keyboard Support in CMOS Setup disabled.
-If this option is present, verify it is Enabled if you wish to enable Legacy USB support.
+If this option is present, verify it is Enabled if you want to enable Legacy USB support.

-Note: Enabling the option in CMOS This option will only support computer keyboards and mice, without additional drivers.
+Note: Enabling the option in CMOS only supports computer keyboards and mice, without additional drivers.
 Other USB devices such as printers, CD-ROM drives or any other devices may also require additional DOS drivers to be fully detected.